ftwkoopmans/msdap/doc/intro.md

 performed on the subset of reliably quantified peptides.
 Custom functions for normalization or differential expression analysis can be used as a plugin to encourage inclusion of future algorithmic innovations.
-This open-source software is available at: www.github.com/ftwkoopmans/msdap/

-## Overview of the MS-DAP workflow
+## Features

 ![MS-DAP workflow](images/msdap-overview.png)

-Features of MS-DAP (Downstream Analysis Pipeline for quantitative proteomics)
+MS-DAP, Mass Spectrometry Downstream Analysis Pipeline:

   - Analysis independent of RAW data processing software
   - Wide selection of normalization algorithms and statistical models